 If you’d like to start a high-paying side hustle today, our favorite freelancer platforms, ranked, are as follows in terms of earning potential, ease of use, and fee structure:

 After creating a profile, you can begin sending pitches to clients.
 Make sure to “echo” the language they are using in their gig listing to show them that you understand their needs and can help them.

-Would you like to take a look at an annotated LinkedIn profile that a client used to make $323,000/year?
+Would you like to take a look at an annotated resume that a client of ours used to make $323,000/year?
 You can grab it by submitting your information below: